Kars welcomes Molokan and Doukhobor heritage tourists to Turkey

 Karagöz & Semionov, Fading Colors of the Exiles’ Garden: Molokans and Dukhobors (2009)

-Historian and attorney Erkan Karagöz has been very active in documenting Molokans in print and on the Internet.
-He produced three books in three years (above) which either feature or mention Molokans, and in 2009 translated Semionov's book, published in russian in Armenia, to Turkish.
+Historian and attorney Erkan Karagöz has been very active in documenting Molokane in print and on the Internet.
+He produced three books in three years (above) which either feature or mention Molokane, and in 2009 translated Semionov's book, published in Russian in Armenia, to Turkish.

-This is a lot of activity regarding Molokans and Jumpers in Turkey in the past 5 years.
+This is a lot of activity regarding Spiritual Christians from Russia in Turkey.